TheMarex/ba-thesis/text/4_stabilizer.md

 \right.
 \end{equation}

-We can now transform the torques form our local coordinate system to the coordinate system of the corresponding foot yielding $\tau^d_L$ and $\tau^d_R$.
+We can now transform the torques from our local coordinate system to the coordinate system of the corresponding foot yielding $\tau^d_L$ and $\tau^d_R$.

 Now that we have obtained the reference torques, we can try to control the torque in each angle